 But the challenges are even more profound.
 Digitization and meeting expectations of digital customers is not an option in today’s context.
 However, it needs to lead to a higher goal, creating jobs instead of cutting them and working through major transformations beyond technology.

-IBM describes it well in an older paper, “The paradox of Banking 2015 – achieving more by doing less“.
+IBM describes it well in a paper, “The paradox of Banking 2015 – achieving more by doing less“.
 Any discussion about the future of retail banking leads to the basic question whether future customers will still need retail banks.
 And the answer to that question, will to a great extent depend on banks themselves and on their ability to innovate and offer the right services for the right people in the right markets.
 Or in other words: by offering what today’s and tomorrow’s customers want and preparing for the changed speed of business and evolutions in an industry that still has many opportunities to evolve, putting it mildly.
 It will also depend on how far we really can go with all the connecting and digitalization possibilities from a regulatory viewpoint, from king customer’s perspective and from the point of acceptance and utility.

 With 58% of retail banking executives expecting to acquire 2% more customers via digital channels, tackling the challenges of the omni-channel customer, regulatory pressure, fragmentation and bridging IT systems to optimize efficiency and improve customer responsiveness and customer experience is crucial.